The TUPE transfer process, what you need to know and why it isn’t as daunting as it might seem.

 The purpose of TUPE is to protect employees when the business which employs them ceases to provide the service provision to a company or organisation, but the service provision, which will have the same or very similar specification, is to be provided by another company or organisation.

 Transfers within the public sector aren’t always covered by TUPE.
-An example in the school meals industry would be if a Council is the existing employer and a school (new employer) is a community school, whose employer is still the same Council.
-This is known as a “business transfer “.
+An example in the school meals industry would be if a Council is the existing employer and provides the catering service and a school takes the catering in house (new employer) and is a community school, whose employer is still the same Council.

 If council employees were transferring over to an Academy or a Multi Academy Trust TUPE would apply.